Fahmida-Alam-IT/Insurance-Claim-Management-System-Java-REST-API/README.md

 - **Decision:** Claim is approved or rejected.
 - **Payment & Closure:** Approved claims are paid, and the process is closed.

-The Travel Insurance Claims process follows these main steps:
+The Insurance Claims process follows these main steps:

 1. **Start** – The user begins the claims process.
 2. **Login** – The user logs into the system.